Orchard Hill in Spalding County, Georgia — The American South (South Atlantic)

 Erected 1956 by Georgia Historical Commission.
 (Marker Number 126-11.)

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-First Paving The Fannin Avengers (approx. 4.4 miles away); Spalding Grays (approx. 4.4 miles away); Confederate Hospital (approx. 4.6 miles away); To the Women of Griffin and Spalding County (approx. 4.9 miles away); In Memoriam (approx. 4.9 miles away); Confederate Cemetery (approx. 4.9 miles away); Georgia Militia at Griffin (approx. 4.9 miles away).
+First Paving (approx. 0.9 miles away); The Fannin Avengers (approx. 4.4 miles away); Spalding Grays (approx. 4.4 miles away); Lt.
+Jasper Kennedy (Kay) Larkin (approx. 4˝ miles away); Pvt.
+Herman W. Smith (approx. 4˝ miles away); Confederate Hospital (approx. 4.6 miles away); Seaman George Holman Conkle (approx. 4.8 miles away); SSgt.
+Woodrow Wilson Smith (approx. 4.8 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on February 2, 2010, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 874 times since then and 35 times this year.
+This page was last revised on January 4, 2020.
+It was originally submitted on February 2, 2010, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,216 times since then and 71 times this year.
 Photos: 1, 2, 3. submitted on February 2, 2010, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.